-- Please message by ProCare Connect or if no response, telephone, the Site by the start of care on any day your child is absent. - You should contact your child care site if your child becomes ill with a contagious illness.
-When a contagious or communicable disease has been reported (such as Pink Eye or Strep Throat), a notice sent to families via Procare Connect and is posted on the Family Notification area. - We understand the challenges working parents face; however, in the best interests of the children and staff in our programs, we must have a standard and reasonable framework determining why a child may not attend our program.

-- If your child has been ill, we reserve the right to require a note from a doctor before your child returns to our program. - If there is a difference of opinion between the parent, the personal physician, and the school, the judgment of the school must prevail. - Do not send your child to the program if he or she has any of the following symptoms: fever, open wound, undiagnosed rash, vomiting, diarrhea, head lice, discharge from the eyes, severe cold, or sore throat. - If a child becomes ill during child care, we: - 1.
-Place the child in a quiet area isolated area of a room to await pick up; - 2.
+- Please inform your Site Director of your child's absence by the start of care on any day your child is absent via Procare Connect, email, or telephone. - Contact Footsteps immediately if your child becomes ill with a contagious illness.
+When a contagious or communicable disease has been reported (such as Pink Eye or Strep Throat), a notice is posted and sent to families. - We understand the challenges working parents face; however, in the best interests of the children and staff in our programs, we must have a standard and reasonable framework determining why a child may not attend our program. - If your child has been ill or injured, we reserve the right to request a note from a doctor before your child returns to our program. - If there is a difference of opinion between the parent, the personal physician, and the school, the judgment of the school must prevail. - Do not send your child to the program with any of the following symptoms: fever, open wound, undiagnosed rash, vomiting, diarrhea, head lice, discharge from the eyes, severe cold, or sore throat. - If a child becomes ill during child care, we: - 1.
+Place the child in a quiet area isolated area of a room to await pick up. - 2.
 Telephone you to pick up your child.
-You must pick up your child within 30 minutes of being called; and, - If you cannot be reached, staff will call the emergency contact listed on the Emergency Form.
-Please make sure your Emergency Contacts are aware they are listed as an emergency contact and may be contacted in case of emergency when you are not available. - Footsteps Child Care, Inc. cannot accept a child who becomes ill while at school during normal school hours. - Children MUST be fever free for 24 hours (without the use of fever reducing medication) and without other symptoms before returning to the program.
-We classify a fever as a temporal temperature of 100.4 F/38 C or higher. - If a child is sent home from one of our programs due to a contagious illness, they MUST remain home the entire following day or if fever is present for 24 hours, no exceptions. - Diarrhea is a symptom of intestinal problems and can be very contagious.
+Footsteps Child Care will expect a parent to pick up a child within 30 minutes if a child exhibits symptoms of illness during the day. - 3.
+If you cannot be reached, staff will call the emergency contact listed on the Emergency Form.
+Please make sure your Emergency Contacts are aware they are listed as an emergency contact and may be contacted in case of emergency when you are not available. - Children MUST be fever free for 24 hours (without the use of fever reducing medication) before returning to the program.
+We classify a fever as a temperature of 100.4 F/38 C or higher. - If a child is sent home from one of our programs due to a contagious illness, they MUST remain home the entire following day or if fever is present for 24 hours, no exceptions. - Diarrhea is a symptom of intestinal problems and can be very contagious.
 Mild diarrhea is the passage of a few loose or mushy stools.
 Moderate diarrhea involves many abnormally loose or frequent stools.
-Children with diarrhea may NOT remain in the program, and must stay home until they are symptom free and have had a normal bowel movement. - Rashes may be a minor allergy or a reaction to an insect bite and may be caused by chicken pox, impetigo, or other bacterial and viral infections.
-If a new rash appears, you must take your child to a doctor so that we may eliminate the possibility of infectious diseases. - Conjunctivitis (Pink Eye) is very contagious and may be caused by bacteria or a virus.
+Children with diarrhea may NOT remain in the program and must stay home until they are symptom free and have had a normal bowel movement. - 2.
+Rashes may be a minor allergy or a reaction to an insect bite and may be caused by chicken pox, impetigo, or other bacterial and viral infections.
+If a new rash appears, you must take your child to a doctor so that we may eliminate the possibility of infectious diseases. - 3.
+Conjunctivitis (Pink Eye) is very contagious and may be caused by bacteria or a virus.
 Children may not return to the program until 24 hours after antibiotic treatment has begun AND eyes must be clear and free of discharge.
-If discharge reappears after your child has returned to the program, we will send your child home.
+If discharge reappears after your child has returned to the program, we will send your child home. - 4.
+Covid We follow the California Department of Public Health guidelines for positive Covid infections and exposure.